gprasanth/mentalmodels/slides.md

   - Approaches
     - Natural tendency, especially when you are early in your developer journey, is to use trial and error to fix problems
       - Change something and log system behaviour
       - It is still helpful when dealing with poorly documented or highly complex systems

     - First Principles Reasoning
       - What do we know about the system?
       - What is the exepected behaviour?
       - What is the actual behaviour?
       - Formulating and testing different hypothesis while making observations and reasoning

+    - Elimination
+      - Add logs in various parts of the system and try to eliminate the parts that are not the cause.
+      - "Once you eliminate the improbable, whatever remains, no matter how impossible, must be the truth."
   - Validation
   - Understanding